 - Remember to get your car registered and apply for a Florida state driver’s license.

-- While you’re at it, don’t forget to update your insurance policy and use the opportunity to shop around for a better price.
+- Don’t forget to update your insurance policy.
+Moving is a great opportunity to shop around for a better price.

 - Stay up to date with the latest news by reading the city’s top publication, the Orlando Sentinel.

 - Set your moving budget and figure out ways to save money on moving and relocation costs, which might mean forgoing professional movers or donating items, so you have less to move.

 - Store excess belongings during your relocation by finding a Life Storage facility near you.